Discover how digital technologies can improve sustainability in Wellington’s manufacturing sector.

 - Robbie van Dam, Director and Co-Founder of Goodnature: how the use of technologies such as 3-D printing is enabling a low-waste methodology to meet variable customer needs.

-- Samantha Jones, CEO of Little Yellow Bird and founder of Origins: how a supply chain transparency platform, which uses NEM blockchain, authenticates products from origin through to point of sale.
+- Samantha Jones, CEO of Little Yellow Bird, an ethical uniform company, will be talking about their supply chain transparency platform, which uses NEM blockchain to authenticate products from origin through to point of sale.

 To ensure the learning achieves impact in your business we welcome up to 3 attendees per company.